zsfarkas/ng2-alert-center/README.md

 Alert center provides an alert service and an alert component, you can include in your Angular 2 project.

 Currently it uses bootstrap 3 for styling.
-If you don't use bootstrap you can just use the bootstrap classes to apply your own styles.
+If you don't use bootstrap, you can just use the bootstrap classes to apply your own styles.

 ## Install